About us

 - SUPSI – Scuola universitaria professionale della Svizzera italiana

-Rescue robots: We develop new types of flying, walking, and swimming robots that are portable and safe for humans, and could be used for disaster areas or in normal life for exploration and transportation.
+Rescue robots: developing new types of flying, walking, and swimming robots that are portable and safe for humans, and could be used for disaster areas or in normal life for exploration and transportation.
 Our robots are unique because they have been engineered to perform multiple types of locomotion, such as walking and either flying, grasping or swimming.